Gaberoids/genealogynow/README.md

     3. Change the size of the screen to make sure that the navbar is presentable
     4. Click the links and button again in different size of screens to verify they still work (mainly when hamburger icon shows).

-2. "Questions" section of homepage:
+2. "Questions" section of the homepage:
     1. Go to the "Home" page (index.html)
     2. Hover over the small pictures on the right side of the page and note the cursor turn into a magnifying glass.
-    3. Click the small pics and notice that they exchange position with with the pic placed on the bigger frame.
+    3. Click the small pics and notice that they exchange position with with the pic placed on the big frame.
     4. Change sizes of the screens to make sure that the site is still presentable and functional on those sizes.

 3. Search functionality:
     1. Go to the "geniusSearch.html" page and type "Perger" inside the search box.
-    2. Note how the search return many results.
+    2. Note how the search returns many results.
-    3. Note that the search resuts are related to the key words "Perger" (typed by user) plus "family" and "genealogy" (default key words).
+    3. Note that the search results are related to the key words "Perger" (typed by the user) plus "family" and "genealogy" (default key words).
     4. Make sure the content of the page is presentable in all sizes of screen.
-    5. Make sure that the text box are working on all sizes of the screen by typing text in them and hitting enter.
+    5. Make sure that the text box are working with all sizes of the screen by typing text in them and hitting enter.

 3. Contact us functionality (Mandatory fields, email validation, send email):
     1. Go to "https://gaberoids.github.io/geneologygenious/contact.html" .